carloscheddar/SailsjsStarterKit/README.md

 - Passport.js
 	- OAuth Suport
 	- Social Networks
-- Email Support (Most likely Sendgrid)
-- Facebook
   - Foursquare
   - Waze
   - Google
+- Email Support (Most likely Sendgrid)
 - internalization(i18n) Support
 - Google Analytics
 - Console Helpers
-	- Destroy All/One
+  - Destroy user where...

 ### Tips
 - If using CoffeeScript and Nodemon use this command so that Sails restarts when .coffee files are saved:
     ```nodemon -e js,coffee app.js```
 - Use an HTML to Jade converter for the templates found online.
 I've been using this one http://html2jade.aaron-powell.com/
-- Use autoenv for the environment variables.
+- Use autoenv to automatically load the .env file to the environment.

 ### Bugs